Noesis/UnrealPlugin/README.md

 * It is not possible to change the cursor to use with a NoesisView generated Widget by using the Set Cursor function.
 This will be fixed in a future release.

 ![Set Cursor does not work at the moment](https://noesis.github.io/NoesisGUI/UE4Plugin/SetCursor.PNG)

+## Troubleshooting

+* When you try to build, package or launch your project you get an error complaining about missing libraries `UE4-NoesisRuntime.lib` or `UE4-NoesisRuntime-Win64-Shipping.lib` (`UE4-NoesisRuntime.a` or `UE4-NoesisRuntime-Mac-Shipping.a` on Mac).

+    * If you're using an Epic Games Launcher version of Unreal Engine and you decided to install the plugin as an Engine plugin, please run the `BuildNoesisGUIPlugin.bat` (`BuildNoesisGUIPlugin.command` on Mac) to build the runtime libraries needed.

+* When starting your project editor you get an error because your game module could not be loaded.

+    * Make sure you enabled the plugin for your project before adding the dependency to the module `NoesisRuntime`.
+If you already had a project created, simply add the dependency manually as described in the section [Enabling and configuring the plugin](#enabling-and-configuring-the-plugin).